This post may contain affiliate links.

 Wish we’d done: Cooking classes in Rome.
 The food was so fantastic.

-My top pick for Florence is the Uffizi Gallery where you can fall in love with The Birth of Venus by Sandro Botticelli and then fall even more in love with his painting Primavera.
+Here you can fall in love with The Birth of Venus by Sandro Botticelli and fall even more in love with his other stunning painting Primavera.

 Check out my One Day in Florence post for more sightseeing options.

-The two most astonishing sights are within a 30-second walk, the Duomo and the lavish Galleria Vittorio Emanuele II, a historic shopping arcade with the loftiest most glorious glass ceiling you ever did see.
+The two most astonishing sights are within a 30-second walk, the Duomo and the lavish Galleria Vittorio Emanuele II, a historic shopping arcade with the most glorious glass ceiling you ever did see.

 For more sightseeing options visit what to do in Milan for a day.

 Carol’s worst moment in Milan: Not being able to buy tickets to see the Last Supper.
+Take heed and book ahead.

 Carol’s best moment in Milan: Finding a beautiful cashmere store and buying a sweater and matching scarf just before we left.

-No, scratch that – stomping around through flooded streets during Acqua Alta is one of the best times to stroll, or at least to attempt to.
 This is because you feel like an intrepid traveller on a unique Venetian adventure, rather than just another tourist in a seriously touristy city.

-So many things to do in Venice
+Things to Do in Venice

-Just don’t listen to people who say, “Stay away from Venice because there are no actual Venetians living there anymore.”
+Don’t listen to people who say, “Stay away from Venice because there are no actual Venetians living there anymore.”

-We were taking the vaporetto down the Grand Canal with all our luggage and I was crammed in at the back with the bags and someone was trying to get around me and shouting because I couldn’t get the bags out of the way and where was Mark?
-Enjoying the view and the breeze at the front of the ferry.
+We were taking the vaporetto down the Grand Canal with all our luggage and I was crammed in at the back with the bags.
+Someone was trying to get around me and shouting because I couldn’t get the bags out of the way.

 In Mark’s defence, I’d told him I’d be fine with the bags.
 In my defence, he should have known I wasn’t.